storj/storj/docs/blueprints/referral-manager-v1.md

 - Implementing an endpoint on satellite for gathering users whose current count of remaining invitation token is 0.
 - Implementing an endpoint on Referral Manager for setting in-memory `eligibleUsers` to be empty.
 - Implementing generating invitation tokens from Referral Manager CLI.
-- Implementing an endpoint on satellite for saving new referral links into users table.
+- Implementing an endpoint on satellite for saving new referral links into users table(using trasaction).
 - Implementing an endpoint on Referral Manager for verifying invitation tokens.
 - Replace existing registration token logic.